Imaging detector chip

-Timepix is an ASIC (Application-specific integrated circuit) pixelated readout chip that was designed by CERN within the Medipix collaboration.
-Timepix is a versatile device that can be combined with variety of radiation sensors (Silicon, CdTe, Micro-Channel-Plates, …) and used for a large number of applications.
+The heart of our detectors is the Timepix chip.
+Timepix is an Application-Specific Integrated Circuit (ASIC) that was designed by CERN within the Medipix collaboration.
+The Timepix contains an array of 256×256 pixels.
+Each pixel contains its own electronics for processing the detected signal.
+That makes Timepix a versatile device that can be combined with variety of radiation sensors (Silicon, CdTe, Micro-Channel-Plates, …) and used for a large number of applications.
 ASI focuses on Timepix devices with Silicon sensors for X-ray imaging and charge particle tracking.
 Our devices are also used together with Micro-Channel-Plates (MCP) for ion imaging.
+Here you can find our technology poster.

 The X-ray imaging and particle-tracking detector consists of a silicon sensor attached onto the Timepix readout chip (Fig. 1).
 The silicon sensor is a diode with common electrode on the top.
 The bottom electrode is divided into pixels 55×55µm2 and each pixel is connected via bump-bond to its own electronics in the readout chip.
 A simplified schema of the pixel electronics is in the image Fig. 2.